maflcko/b-c-gui-translations-review/reviews/sk.md

         <source>Receiving addresses - %1</source>
         <translation>Prijímajúce adresy -%1</translation>

 YES
-There is a missing space before the format specifier %1 in the translation.
-The source text has a space before the dash and then the placeholder, so the translation should preserve spacing similarly.
+There is a formatting issue: there should be a space before the dash, as in the source (" - %1"), but the translation has " -%1" without the space after the dash.

 Correct translation:
 Prijímajúce adresy - %1
 ```